Leelu55/Articulus/README.md

 - [x] change appearance of SplashScreen (Text Articulus)
 - [x] use thumbnails/preview images for FlatList on start page using statically.io url with "?w=SMALLERWIDTH"
 - [x] optimizing image display time in lessons
+- [x] change TabNavigation library
+- [x] PlayerScreen: next word should slide in from the right instead of just be replaced

 #### Content Creation